eusouanderson/Eusouanderson/README.md

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
-Unrecognized geniuses is practically a cliche.
+Unrecognized geniusesis practically a cliche.
 Education does not exceed.
-The world is full of educated fools.
+The world is full of educated Genius.
 Persistence and determination alone are powerful."

 ~~~~